Meet the CELF Team

 Rowena holds a Bachelor of Arts from Boston College and a Master of Science in Teaching from Fordham University.
 She is a Moonshot edVentures Fellow and serves on the board of Dancers Unlimited.

-Pallavi Mehta—Chief Financial Officer
+Pallavi Mehta: Chief Financial Officer

 Pallavi’s educational background includes an MBA in Finance from the NYU Stern School of Business, a Chartered Financial Analyst (CFA) designation, and a Bachelor of Science in Finance from Rutgers University.

-Katie Isaak Ginsberg— Founder
+Katie Isaak Ginsberg: Founder and Executive Director Emeritus

 Ms. Ginsberg launched CELF in 2003 after she saw the need to educate young people about the links between human health, poverty, consumption, conflict and the environment.